Mr123keelos/Win11PerformanceApp-Python/README.md

 # Disclaimer
 - Changing the Windows system is not 100% safe.
 PLEASE MAKE A RESTORE POINT BEFORE USING THIS PROGRAM!
-- You may get a false positive from your AV, this is because this program makes system changes
+- You may get a false positive from your AV, this is because this program makes system changes.
+The source code is included so you know what the application does
 - This program creates a folder that stores all the temporary files.
 The folder location can be changed in settings.ini

 # How to Use